 Finally, Quantum model is equipped also with an optimization feature based on the ITLC algorithm – OPTIMUM START / OPTIMUM STOP.

 Better control precision and increased scheduling accuracy.
 When the OPTIMUM START function is enabled, the thermostat sends a heating signal to the heat source well in advance.
 As a result, the temperature set for the room is reached at the set time.
-On the other hand, when the OPTIMUM STOP function is enabled, the thermostat will act in the opposite way – it will calculate the system inertia (cooling down time) and switch off the heat source in advance in order to lower the temperature in the room for the indicated hour.
+On the other hand, when the OPTIMUM STOP function is enabled, the thermostat will act in the opposite way.
+It will calculate the system inertia (cooling down time).
+Then it switches off the heat source in advance in order to lower the temperature in the room .
 As a result, without sacrificing comfort and while maintaining the temperature set in the schedule, we avoid overdriving.
 It is convenient and economical.

-OPTIMUM START and OPTIMUM STOP are optional (they can be switched on or off), energy-saving additions which – in combination with the intelligent ITLC algorithm – make the temperature thermostat even more effective in its operation and minimization of heating costs.
+OPTIMUM START and OPTIMUM STOP are optional.
+They can be switched on or off.
+Energy-saving additions make the temperature thermostat even more effective.

-As you can see, for a better fit of the device to a particular heating system, modern thermostats SALUS Controls give the user the option to choose the control algorithm.
+As you can see, modern thermostats SALUS Controls give the option to choose the control algorithm.
 The range of products is rich.
 Depending on the budget and user needs, everyone will find something for themselves.

 A distributor of SALUS Controls brand: